What is a self-driving car?

 - Level 5: The vehicle's ADS acts as a virtual chauffeur and does all the driving in all circumstances.
 The human occupants are passengers and are never expected to drive the vehicle.

 For example, Google's Waymo partnered with Lyft to offer a fully autonomous commercial ride-sharing service called Waymo One.
 Riders can hail a self-driving car to bring them to their destination and provide feedback to Waymo.
 The cars still include a safety driver in case the ADS needs to be overridden.
-The service is only available in the Metro Phoenix area as of late 2019 but is looking to expand to cities in Florida and California.
+The service is only available in the Metro Phoenix area, San Francisco and most recently Los Angeles as of late 2022 but is looking to expand to more cities.

 Autonomous street-sweeping vehicles are also being produced in China's Hunan province, meeting the Level 4 requirements for independently navigating a familiar environment with limited novel situations.